saturngod/IAPHelper/README.md

 IAP helper for apple in app purchase.
 It's using ARC and Block for easy to use.
+Ready to use with newsstand subscription.

 #Require